FabianoEger/tago-documentation/dashboard.rst

 Image
 *****

-The Image widget, as the same says, is to put a image on your dashboard.
-It has some specific features, you can create a static image or a dynamic image based on value of a variable.
-You can switch between what you want selecting one of the follow options.
+Image widget will give the capability for you to present customized images in your dashboard.
+You can use it to present the logo of your company or client, or anything else that help the user to better visualize your application.
+Image widget has two basic options: you can create a static image, or a dynamic image wich is based on value of a variable.
+You can switch between what you want by selecting one of the follow options.

 Static Image
 ============
-You can enter an URL to show in your dashboard.
+You can enter an URL to show on specific image in your dashboard.

 .. image:: _static/dashboard/widget_image.png
 	:width: 50%